TroodInc/trood-search/README.md

 ### Configs

-Config for topline is required, template presented at config/topline.yaml.def
+All configs are required, templates presented at config/